 Thank you for considering the UBC CCFP-EM program.
 All of our graduates will tell you that their EM year was both the most challenging and rewarding of all of their training.
 As an applicant, you have several great programs to choose from across Canada.
 Listed are some strengths of our program.

-- 1 month of emergency medicine at either Nanaimo Regional Hospital, Prince George Regional Hospital, or Royal Inland Hospital in Kamloops
+- 4 weeks in one of the regional centers of either Nanaimo Regional Hospital, Prince George Regional Hospital, or Royal Inland Hospital in Kamloops

 - 3 weeks of CCU at St Paul’s Hospital

 - 2 weeks of pediatric anesthesia

 - 4 weeks of REEEPO (Radiology, Research, ENT, EDE, EHS, Plastics, Poison control, Ophthalmology).
 This block consists of 8 emergency shifts at St. Paul's focused on ultrasound training.
 Remaining time is allocated to additional training time at specialist clinics and EHS ride alongs.